 Diagnosis and Assessment:

 The dentist does a thorough diagnosis and examination before beginning root canal therapy.
 This phase is essential for determining how much of the tooth has been damaged and whether root canal therapy is required.
 To assess the state of the tooth and surrounding tissues, the dentist may employ a variety of diagnostic techniques during the examination, such as X-rays and visual inspection.
-X-rays give the dentist important information about the internal structure of the tooth and can be used to spot infection-related symptoms like bone loss or abscess formation.
+X-rays provide the dentist with important information about the internal structure of the tooth and can be used to spot infection-related symptoms, such as bone loss or abscess formation.

 Anaesthesia and Access: